abhishektiwari/hbat/docs/source/cli.rst

 .. code-block:: bash

    hbat input.pdb [options]
+   hbat input.cif [options]

-The simplest usage requires only a PDB file as input:
+The simplest usage requires only a structure file (PDB or CIF format) as input:

 .. code-block:: bash

-   hbat structure.pdb
+   hbat structure.pdb    # Analyze PDB format file hbat structure.cif    # Analyze mmCIF format file

 This will analyze the structure using default parameters and display results to the console.